What Are FAA Aircraft Performance Categories?

 How to Find Your Aircraft Category

 Three steps.
-That’s genuinely all this takes.
+Genuinely all this takes.

 Step 1 — Find Vso in the AFM or POH

-For a Cessna 172S, the POH (Cessna part number D2065-13) lists Vso at 40 knots.
-For a Piper Seneca II PA-34-200T, it’s around 61 knots at max gross.
+For a Cessna 172S, the POH — Cessna part number D2065-13, if you want to be precise about it — lists Vso at 40 knots.
+For a Piper Seneca II PA-34-200T, it’s around 61 knots at max gross weight.

 Step 2 — Multiply by 1.3

-Vso × 1.3 = your approach speed for category purposes.
-For the 172S: 40 × 1.3 = 52 knots.
-Category A. For the Seneca II: 61 × 1.3 = 79.3 knots.
-Still Category A, which surprised me when I first calculated it.
+Vso × 1.3 equals your approach speed for category purposes.
+Cessna 172S: 40 × 1.3 = 52 knots — Category A. Piper Seneca II: 61 × 1.3 = 79.3 knots — still Category A, which genuinely surprised me the first time I ran the numbers.
+Do this calculation once, write it on your kneeboard or approach briefing card, and you’re done for that aircraft.

 Step 3 — Match to the Approach Plate Minimums Table